Get the latest news!

 The Growing Journal.

 Once the Society’s office reopens, stop by (208 50 Avenue SW) to purchase ($20) your copy of The Growing Journal.
 The Society’s journal is a terrific tool to help keep track of your planning and the activity in the garden.
 The pages are not dated, so you can journal at your own pace, without the stress of finishing an annual diary.
 It’s a great gift for a gardener on any occasion—that special day will be here before you know it!
 Purchase this gardening resource and support the Society.
+Note: you may call the office at 403.287.3469 to purchase and arrange for contactless pickup.

 It’s a gift that gives year-round.